solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

    commitment.
 On failure an error will be returned.
 Preflight checks may be disabled if desired.
 It is recommended to specify the same commitment and preflight commitment to avoid confusing behavior.

+Also, the returned signature isn't something this method specifically creates or registers at the cluster.
+It is just the first signature in the transaction, which can be used to identify the transaction by other methods.
+In fact, the signature can easily extracted from the transaction data.

 #### Parameters: